Tuesday 9 October 2018

-For the second part of the festival the goddess is Lakshmi who is seen as the Mother and is often seen as connected to spiritual wealth.
+For the second part of the festival the goddess is Lakshmi who is seen as the Mother and connected to spiritual wealth.
 She is often depicted on a fountain of milk holding symbols of wealth and abundance.
 She gives abundance, good health and opens the heart to gratitude and generosity.
 She grants clarity to envision our future goals.

 On the tenth day all forms are worshipped.
-The are the consorts of Shiva, Vishnu and Brahma.
+They are the consorts of Shiva, Vishnu and Brahma.

 So, find a woman, and the goddess inside yourself (men and women) and honour and revere her.
 Everything is born of woman.
 Celebrate the feminine it all its forms.

 This weekend I have been at a tantra workshop in London with over 100 people and I only knew two of them.
 Generally, at workshops I see the same faces, so what was different?
 I realised that the vast landscape of tantra that I had come to appreciate was unknown to most people in the tantra world I usually inhabit.
 I was in a different continent.
 The workshop was at Triyoga in London with Christopher Wallis author of Tantra Illuminated and was mostly the London yoga crowd; youngish women who had some intuition that yoga is about more than tying your body in knots or trimming your thighs; the sense that yoga has its origins in tantra.